ccheung0926/v2.complete-intro-to-react/README.md

 - context is available everywhere inside of React app.
 If you write context in one componenet, and another component is reading from the same context.
 Is global for apps.
 - it is recommended to use context with redux
 - Thunk is basically just a function that allows you to do things later instead of now.

+Reason for universal rendering -- we want to send down the complete markup on the website, the markup is not interactive because react is not yet sent